MASSACHUSETTS

 CURRENT CIVIL SOL

-In Massachusetts, the SOL for all civil CSA claims against any defendant is age fifty-three, with revival up to age fifty-three against perpetrators only, and a revival seven-year discovery rule against all defendants.
+The SOL for civil CSA, trafficking, and CSAM claims against any defendant is age 53, with revival up to age 53 against perpetrators only, and a revival 7-year discovery rule against all defendants.

 CIVIL SOL SNAPSHOT